MighTy-Weaver/COMP4471-2020Fall/README.md

-# COMP4471-2020Fall
+# COMP4471 Deep Learning in Computer Vision
-The Assignment repository for COMP4471 HKUST in Fall 2020
+This is the assignment repository for **COMP4471 Deep Learning in Computer Vision** at HKUST in Fall 2020

 All three assignments are all adopted from CS231N in Stanford.
 Some output screenshots are not released to keep anonymous.